 The size of the water reservoir is an important consideration when selecting a cat humidifier.
-In my opinion, the bigger the better.
-It will be easier for you as you won’t need to remember to fill the tank up as frequently which is a great perk.
+In my opinion, the bigger the better – as long as you have space for a larger unit in your home.
+Bigger tanks make things easier for you as you won’t need to remember to fill the tank up as frequently.

 It is also great for your cat, as the larger the water reserve, the longer the humidifier can run.
 Therefore, you can leave the humidifier running overnight or even when you are out of the house all day, helping to reduce the severity of your cat’s asthma continuously.